aadegtyarev/fast-modbus-python-tools/README.md

 ## Contributing

-Contributions are welcome!
+Initial code generated with assistance from OpenAI's ChatGPT.
+Contributions and improvements are welcome!
 Feel free to submit pull requests to improve functionality or documentation.